Part 2 of 3 --

 absolutely no sense of smell at all.
 Not a shred of skepticism.
 Common sense

 would tell one that any wahhabi twerp with a

-beard, a shovel, and a compass could have dug a hole in the ground, stuck a spent
+beard, a shovel, and a compass could dig a hole in the ground, stick a spent

-330mm rocket in it, and tipped the rocket in the right direction so it looked like it came from
+330mm rocket in it, and tip the rocket in the right direction so it looked like it came from

 the SAA.
 How could these UN/OPCW people be so credulous as to agree

 to partake in an investigation in which the terrorists were in charge of where the investigators